Glossary

 Computer Vision (retail)

 The application of AI image analysis models to video feeds from retail store cameras to extract behavioural data about visitor movement, dwell, and engagement.
 In retail, computer vision replaces manual observation with continuous, objective, zone-level measurement.
-Storalytic's computer vision models detect human presence, assign anonymous movement identifiers, classify engagement behaviour, and compute dwell time — all in real time, on-premises.
+Storalytic's computer vision models detect presence, assign anonymous movement identifiers and classify behaviour on-premises, with zone metrics aggregated each trading day.
 The output is not video or images but structured numerical data: counts, durations, and classification rates.

 Analytics